A “Cut Above the Rest”: Bridge concrete saw cut joints with TEC® HydraFlex™ Crack Isolation and Waterproofing Membrane

 What does that mean?

-Movement joints in concrete allow for the material in which they are placed to move without restraint; they control where the movement manifests to avoid random cracking in finish materials or to allow for expansion and contraction in the concrete.
+Movement joints in concrete allow the concrete to move without restraint; they control where the movement manifests to avoid random cracking in finish materials or to allow for expansion and contraction in the concrete.
 Types of concrete movement joints include expansion joints, cold joints, and control (or saw cut) joints.

 Expansion joints and cold/control joints are installed in concrete to allow for natural expansion and contraction with temperature changes.
-These are required in concrete to prevent large cracks from forming due to this expansion and contraction.
 These joints must be honored through the tile installation so that the entire system can expand and contract with temperature changes, as outlined in TCNA EJ171.

 Most competitive brands of liquid applied crack isolation membranes are not recommended to bridge concrete saw cut joints.
 This results in the contractor being required to install “soft joints’ directly above the saw cut joint as is written in TCNA EJ171**.
 [See Figure 1]